-In a recent scientific study the effects of Ecstasy and alcohol together were examined.
-And it was found that while both substances lower inhibitions when taken on their own, when taken together, individuals reported greater sexual arousal.
+In a recent scientific study, the effects of Ecstasy and alcohol together were examined.
+And it was found that while both substances lower inhibitions when taken on their own when taken together, individuals reported greater sexual arousal.
 Therefore, taking Ecstasy and Alcohol together can lead to individuals indulging in risky behavior such as unprotected sex.

 Overdose and Death

-Because individuals tend to feel that taking Ecstasy with alcohol leaves them unimpaired to alcohol’s effects, they may be more susceptible to alcohol poisoning.
+Because individuals tend to feel that taking Ecstasy with alcohol leaves them unimpaired of alcohol’s effects, they may be more susceptible to alcohol poisoning.
 Ecstasy interferes with the body’s ability to metabolize other substances, which can increase the risk of overdose when taken with other drugs.
 Some Ecstasy users may experience heart failure.
 Symptoms of ecstasy overdose can include high blood pressure, seizures, loss of consciousness, panic attacks, and faintness.

 In addition to MDMA, other substances may be present in Ecstasy pills.
 Some pills sold as Ecstasy might not contain MDMA at all and could contain other harmful drugs, thus making it difficult for the individual to know exactly what they’re taking.